Chemical Structure Wrapper

-The @position attribute may be used to indicate whether this element must be anchored at its exact location within the text or whether it may float (for example, to the top of the next page, into the next column, to the end of a logical file, or within a separate window).
+Position: The @position attribute may be used to indicate whether this element must be anchored at its exact location within the text or whether it may float, for example: to the top of the next page, into the next column, to the end of a logical file, or within a separate window.

-This element (<chem-struct-wrap>) was significantly remodeled from previous versions of this Tag Set.
-The current NISO JATS values are backward compatible with all JATS versions and with the last NLM version, but not with earlier NLM DTD versions.
+Historical Note: This element (<chem-struct-wrap>) was significantly remodeled from previous versions of this Tag Set.
+The current NISO JATS values are backward compatible with the last NLM version, but not with earlier versions.
 Specifically, the <chem-struct-wrap> element replaces the <chem-struct-wrapper> element, which is no longer available.

 The following, in order: